UniversalDevicesInc/udi_python_interface/API.md

 isConnected(), which tells you if this NodeServer and Polyglot are connected via MQTT.

-addNode(node), Adds a new node to Polyglot.
+addNode(node, conn_status = None), Adds a new node to Polyglot.
 You fist need to instantiate a node using your custom class, which you then pass to addNode.
 Return value is the node passed in.

+If conn_status is set to a driver string, this node and that driver specified will be used by PG3 to represent the connection status (0 = disconnected, 1 = connected, 2 = failed).
+By default, conn_status is None.

 Notes:
 1. Only Node class common information is stored in the database, not your custom class.